You have your guitar out one day playing a new song and all the sudden you come across a sus2 or sus4 chord?

 Play the Csus2 and you will immediately recognize the sound from plenty of songs that have a rising tension point.

-And if you play the Csus4 back and forth with a Cmaj, that is a staple of folk and chill rock.
+And if you play the Csus4 back and forth with a Cmaj , which is a staple of folk and chill rock.

 Anytime you see the sus2 or sus4 you can be sure that the chord is telling you to drop that 3rd note and add the appropriate one.